Maelove The Glow Maker

 Xanthan gum is a pretty common and great ingredient.
 It is a natural, non-toxic, non-irritating ingredient that is also commonly used in food products.

-Learn more about Disodium EDTASodium Metabisulfite is an antioxidant and is a preservative.
+Learn more about Disodium EDTASodium metabisulfite is also known as Sodium Pyrosulfite.
+It is a preservative, antioxidant, and disinfectant.

 We don't have a description for Citrus Aurantium Dulcis Callus Culture Extract yet.

-Learn more about MaltodextrinTriethanolamine is an emulsifier and pH adjuster.
+Learn more about MaltodextrinTriethanolamine (TEA) is an emulsifier and pH adjuster.
 It is created using ethylene oxide and ammonia.
 This gives Triethanolamine a nitrogen core and a similar scent to ammonia.

 As an emulsifier, it prevents ingredients from separating and enhances texture by adding volume to a product.